 The advantage of this, as the CMA itself defines, would be: "Reliable, personalised financial advice, precisely tailored to your particular circumstances delivered securely and confidentially."

 This, presumably, will lead to a massive land grab from the big banks and from smaller challenger banks and fintech companies in order to provide customers with the best possible banking experience.

-Matt Cox, head of insight and innovation at Nationwide Building Society is a tad more sceptical though.
-"So when this thing launches do I think there will be an explosion of people using it?
-No," he told Computerworld UK.
+Matt Cox, head of insight and innovation at Nationwide Building Society is a tad sceptical.
+Speaking with Computerworld UK, Cox said: "So when this thing launches do I think there will be an explosion of people using it?
+No.

 "Traditionally you see a relatively consistent take-up profile, with early adopters and 5-10 percent of users waiting to consume this.
 There will be an adoption curve and the steepness of that will come down to how we as an industry get trust and security right."